 As operations leaders adapt to limitations in the wake of the COVID-19 pandemic, one of the significant “course corrections” we see many businesses making is how they approach workforce scheduling to meet the various changing requirements of the company and the workforce.

-To ease administrative burdens, and adapt to continuous change, many workforce managers are turning to flexible workforce scheduling strategies as the answer to the unique operations challenges they are currently facing.
+To ease administrative burdens, and adapt to continuous change, many workforce managers are turning to flexible workforce scheduling strategies as the answer to the unique operational challenges they are currently facing.

 What is flexible scheduling?